Published: January 15, 2021

 As a membership website owner, you’ll need a client database (or already have one).

 Thus, to manage this database, you might need a Client Relationship Management (CRM) Software.

 For convenient membership management in the future, try to clear up your existing database in advance (image by Leo)

 A CRM Software for a membership service can:

 There are quite a lot of pre-packaged CRM solutions on the market.
-And if you aren’t planning on using the CRM for automation & controlling all parts of your workflow, such options may suit you well.
-For instance, Oracle, Salesforce
+And if you aren’t planning on using a CRM software to automate & controlli all parts of your workflow, then options like Oracle and Salesforce may suit you well.

-In this section, we’ll review the main features to add during a membership site development.
+In this section, we’ll review the main features that can be added during a membership site development.

 Our unwavering recommendation for the sign-up stage is don’t ask for too much information.

-In the very beginning, you can either don’t ask for any personal details at all or ask for a name and/or email.
+In the very beginning, you can either not ask for any personal details at all or ask for a name and/or email.

 Normally, membership websites let their potential associates learn about subscription options before requesting any information.